 For a "Beijing Duck" you have to go to a restaurant specialized on "Beijing Kaoya".
 Ask at the reception of you hotel if there is a good one nearby.
 In famous restaurants you should make a reservation.
 The duck is served at the table while the chef cuts thin strips of the crispy skin.
 Put the duck strips and some sliced vegetables into a pancake with sauce and enjoy.

-"Baozi" are steamed dough pockets with different fillings.
+"Baozi" are steamed dough buns with different fillings.
 Without filling they are called "Mantou".
 "Rou baozi" have a pork filling, "cai baozi" are filled with vegetables.
 Those with sweet fillings, made of bean paste are called "dou sha bao".

 "Jiaozi" are steamed dough pockets with a filling of ground beef, ginger, chives and garlic.
 To eat just dip the "Jiaozi" briefly into a bowl of brown vinegar or soy sauce.
 On street markets "Jiaozi" ist often fried.

 The night market at "Wangfujing" offers a very wide selection of food stalls with barbecue skewers, soups, Jiaozi and everything else you can offer on a stand.
 You can find many bizarre delicacies like snakes, grubs and other stuff.